SMILE (Small Incision Lenticule Extraction) Laser Eye Surgery

 • Temporary Dry Eye: Significantly less common than with other laser techniques (LASIK and PRK).

-• Visual Disturbances: Transient halos or glare at night, which usually resolve within a few weeks to months.
+• Visual Disturbances: Transient halos or glare at night, which usually resolve within a few weeks to months after the initial healing phase.

 • Infection: Extremely rare (estimated at less than 1 in 10,000 cases).